2021 Sardegna Open

 The 2021 Sardegna Open was a tennis tournament on the 2021 ATP Tour.
 It was played on outdoor clay courts in Cagliari, Sardinia, Italy.
 It was organised with a single-year licence in 2021, and was held at Tennis Club Cagliari from April 5 to 11, 2021.

-The Italian 250 debuted October 2020 as a response to the COVID-19 pandemic to increase earning opportunities for players.
+The ATP 250 tournament debuted October 2020 as a response to the COVID-19 pandemic to increase earning opportunities for players.
 It returned to Sardegna in 2021 and opened the red-clay season in Europe.
-SuperTennis is the official broadcast network for the event.